-(76) klawo-w pyengkw child-ERG that.ERG'that child'
+(80) klawo-w pyengkw child-ERG that.ERG 'that child'

-Donohue 2011:503
+(Kanum; Donohue, 2011:503)

 In discontinuous DPs, each piece of the DP (including modifiers) is marked for case, just like in Tiwa and Amahuaca.
-This is shown in (77).
+This is shown in (81).

-(77) [Yrye-w pyengkw] sreyerknt [ntaop-w.]man-ERG that.ERG he.will.stalk.it big-ERG'That big man will stalk it.'
+(81) [Yrye-w pyengkw] sreyerknt [ntaop-w.] man-ERG that.ERG he.will.stalk.it big-ERG 'That big man will stalk it.'

-Donohue 2011:505
+(Kanum; Donohue, 2011:505)

-A possible analysis of Kanum could treat the case marking on the noun and demonstrative as true concord.
-On the other hand, the case marking that appears on other modifiers in discontinuous DPs could be analyzed as case doubling, arising through the spell out of two identical heads.
+A possible analysis of Kanum could treat the case marking on the noun and demonstrative as true concord.35 On the other hand, the case marking that appears on other modifiers in discontinuous DPs could be analyzed as case iteration, arising through the spell out of two identical heads.

-We also expect that similar patterns of case doubling could be found in languages with typological profiles that differ more substantially from Tiwa and Amahuaca.
+We also expect that similar patterns of case iteration could be found in languages with typological profiles that differ more substantially from Tiwa and Amahuaca.
 For example, this same type of structure could be found in head-initial languages.
-In such languages, multiple instances of D may be able to be spelled out even in continuous DPs, rather than only discontinuous DPs, so long as the two instances of D are not linearly adjacent.
+In such languages, multiple instances of D may be able to be spelled out even in continuous DPs, rather than only discontinuous DPs, so long as the instances of D are not linearly adjacent.
 (Recall that multiple instances of D are not spelled out in continuous DPs in Tiwa due to haplology.)
 There is also no reason, in principle, that the same shell structure could not arise with heads other than D or in languages where some feature other than case is realized in D. For example, languages that have canonical determiners in D could also have nested DP shells.

 Here it is worth noting the potential connection between the DP-shell analysis presented here and the phenomenon of polydefiniteness.
 In some languages, DPs may contain multiple realizations of definiteness.
 This has been argued to arise via concord involving a [DEF] feature in some instances.
-For example, Kramer (2010) argues that optional polydefiniteness in Amharic, like that seen in (78), arises via agreement.
+For example, Kramer (2010) argues that optional polydefiniteness in Amharic, like that seen in (82), arises via agreement.
 The obligatory determiner spells out D itself.

-(78) k'ondʒo-w tɨllɨk'(-u) k'äyy(-u) kwas beautiful-DEF big-DEF red-DEF ball 'the beautiful big red ball'
+(82) k'ondʒo-w tɨllɨk'(-u) k'äyy(-u) kwas beautiful-DEF big-DEF red-DEF ball 'the beautiful big red ball'

-Kramer 2010:200
+(Amharic; Kramer, 2010:200)

-While some instances of polydefiniteness may arise via concord, Alexiadou (2014) notes that other patterns of polydefiniteness may instead arise via spelling out multiple instances of D. Thus, we see a distinction in the domain of polydefiniteness between feature sharing and the spell out of multiple, featurally identical heads, mirroring the agreement/clitic doubling and concord/case doubling distinctions.
-Determiner spreading in Modern Greek, illustrated in (79), is one example of what has been argued to be the latter pattern of spelling out multiple instances of D.
+While some instances of polydefiniteness may arise via concord, Alexiadou (2014) notes that other patterns of polydefiniteness may instead arise via spelling out multiple instances of D. Thus, we see a distinction in the domain of polydefiniteness between feature sharing and the spell out of multiple instances of D, mirroring the agreement/clitic doubling and concord/case iteration distinctions.
+Determiner spreading in Modern Greek, illustrated in (83), is one example of what has been argued to be the latter pattern of spelling out multiple instances of D.